 Limb Occlusion Pressure (LOP)

 - The best way to use BFRT is by determining your limb occlusion pressure (LOP) first.
-LOP is the minimal amount of pressure it takes to partially occlude your arterial blood flow and it’s different for each person and each limb.
+LOP is the minimal amount of pressure it takes to partially occlude your arterial blood flow.
+The LOP is different for each person and each limb.
 The best way to do this is through the use of a Doppler Ultrasound.
 Depending on the unit, you can manually use a Doppler Ultrasound to determine LOP.
 Other units have built-in Doppler Ultrasounds to constantly monitor pressure.

-- An occlusion of 50% is used when treating the upper extremity.
-80% occlusion is used when treating the lower extremity.
+- An occlusion of 50% is typically used when treating the upper extremity.
+80% occlusion is typically used when treating the lower extremity.
 Venous blood flow (veins) is completely occluded (100%) regardless of which limb your treating.
-Arterial blood flow (arteries) is occluded to the specified percentage (50% or 80%), though this can be changed manually.
+Arterial blood flow (arteries) is occluded to a specified percentage (50% – 80%), though this can be changed manually.
 The percentage you use will also depend on the patient’s response to the applied pressure as well as the position their in while performing an exercise.
 You want to use the lowest pressure possible that is comfortable for the patient but also that creates the appropriate metabolic response to get the benefit you seek.

 - The pressure is either maintained at the specified percentage throughout the entire treatment or it’s constantly monitored and changed during the exercise based on your changing pressure.
 Either way, this allows for a smaller percentage of oxygenated blood to enter the limb while deoxygenated blood remains in the limb.
 Because of this, blood builds-up or “pools” in the limb, and the muscles have less oxygenated blood to use for the exercise being performed.